Best Long Lasting Dog Chews to Keep Your Dog Busy

 2. Digestibility

 Some chews are easier for your dog’s body to break down than others.
 Rawhides have long been frowned upon for their poor digestibility.
-While rawhide digest slower than animal chews that are less processed, the digestion risks lie in how your dog chews them.
+While rawhide digests slower than animal chews that are less processed, the digestion risks lie in how your dog chews them.

 As they chew, rawhide gets soggy and slimy, like a large flat piece of gum.
 The texture allows your dog to swallow larger pieces that digest poorly.
 This can lead to choking and intestinal blockages.